ddecarle/eeb462-2024/Lab7_Phylogenomics3.md

 ---

-15. Export the supermatrix.
-Click **File** > **Export** > select **FASTA (DNA/RNA)** > **OK** > select your supermatrix in the window that pops up > **OK** > make sure that **include gaps** is checked > **Export** > name your file **Concat_18Loci.fasta** > **Save**.
+17. Export the supermatrix.
+Click **File** > **Export...** > select **FASTA (DNA/RNA)** > **OK** > select your supermatrix in the window that pops up > **OK** > make sure that **include gaps** is checked > **Export** > name your file `Concat_18Loci.fasta` > **Save**.

-16. Upload this supermatrix back to SciNet: From the terminal window whose working directory is set to your local directory with the exported supermatrix, run the following.
+18. Upload this supermatrix back to SciNet: From the terminal window whose working directory is set to your local directory with the exported supermatrix, run the following.
 As always, replace `<username>` with your username.

     ```
-    scp Concat_18Loci.fasta <username>@teach.scinet.utoronto.ca:/scratch/l/lcl_uoteeb462/<username>/TREES/Concat
+    scp Concat_18Loci.fasta <username>@teach.scinet.utoronto.ca:/home/l/lcl_uoteeb462/<username>/TREES/Concat
     ```

-17. Now that the supermatrix is in place, in the terminal window that is ***logged into SciNet***, move into the Concat folder: `cd TREES/Concat`
+19. Now that the supermatrix is in place, in the terminal window that is ***logged into SciNet***, move into the Concat folder: `cd TREES/Concat`

-18. As before, we'll need to modify our `*.fasta` file to make sure that the entire sequence for each taxon is on the same line. **NOTE:** This is an annoying feature of Mesquite.
+20. As before, we'll need to modify our `*.fasta` file to make sure that the entire sequence for each taxon is on the same line. **NOTE:** This is an annoying feature of Mesquite.
 If you use other sequence editing software (*e.g.* Geneious), you can more easily export sequences with all bases on the same line.

     ```
     cat Concat_18Loci.fasta | sed '/^>/ s/^/ /' | sed '/^ >/ s/$/ /' | tr -d '\n' | tr ' ' '\n' | sed '/^$/d' > Concat_18Loci2.fasta
     mv -f Concat_18Loci2.fasta Concat_18Loci.fasta
     ```

-19. Run the following command to build a ML phylogeny with RAxML.
+21. Run the following command to build a ML phylogeny with RAxML.
 It will take about 5 minutes to complete.
 While it only takes a single line of code to run RAxML, there are a number of decisions to make that will define how your tree is built.
 Read through the explanation below while RAxML runs.

     ```
-    raxmlHPC-PTHREADS -T 2 -f a -p 1234 -x 2345 -N 1000 -m GTRGAMMA -o O_niloticus -s Concat_18Loci.fasta -n Geophagini_ConcatTREE.tre
+    raxmlHPC -f a -p 1234 -x 2345 -N 1000 -m GTRGAMMA -o O_niloticus -s Concat_18Loci.fasta -n Geophagini_ConcatTREE.tre
     ```

-  - `raxmlHPC-PTHREADS`: RAxML has a number of versions to meet different data requirements and machine capabilities.
+  - `raxmlHPC`: RAxML has a number of versions to meet different data requirements and machine capabilities.
 These allow you to break an analyses up into parts (*i.e.* threads) that run concurrently, often distributed across multiple nodes on a computer.
 The purpose is to speed large jobs up significantly, such as phylogenomic analyses on hundreds of taxa.
-  - `-T 2`: specifies that we want to run this job with 2 **threads**.
-The version of RAxML, number of threads and number of nodes to use depends on the size of your job and computing environment.
-Since our job is actually quite small, we will use only 2 threats, the minimum allowed on SciNet.
   - `-f a`: `-f` sets the **algorithm** to be used for analyses.
 RAxML has several algorithms available.
 We will use the “rapid bootstrapping and searches for best-scoring ML tree in one run” algorithm, which is represented by `a`.
 See the [RAxML manual](https://cme.h-its.org/exelixis/resource/download/NewManual.pdf) for all available algorithms.
   - `-p 1234`: This parameter sets a **random seed for the tree search**.
 Any random combination of numbers can be assigned here.
 Now every time you re-run the analyses with the same seed, it starts from the same random starting point.
 Technically, you don’t have to set a seed, but you should because it makes your ML search reproducible.
   - `-x 2345`: Turns on **rapid bootstrapping** and sets a **random seed**.